PhoenixGames-Phoenix/ScriptDeck-server/README.md

-# ScriptDeck-server
+# ScriptDeck

-The ScriptDeck server is a way to remotely execute your own javascript functions on your machine.
-ScriptDeck comes with a web server and 2 Websockets which host a configuration webpage which will make it possible to easily configure your own buttons using pre-written or your own functions.
+The ScriptDeck is a way to remotely execute your own javascript functions on your machine.
+ScriptDeck comes with a web server and 2 Websockets which host a configuration webpage which make it possible to easily configure your own buttons using pre-written or your own functions.

 ## WIP